 Source: U.S. Department of Transportation, BTS.

-From the 1990s the context started to shift rapidly with a vicious circle of congestion implying longer trips as well as of a longer duration of those trips.
+From the 1990s, the context started to shift rapidly with a vicious circle of congestion, implying longer trips as well as a longer duration of those trips.
 In several large American cities, a process of space/time divergence is taking place with a growing amount of time spent to travel a similar distance.
 The average commuting speed has been steadily decreasing.
 How far this process will go remains uncertain since, at some level of congestion, there are pressures to improve infrastructure as well as to develop alternatives such as public transit.